Kakifrucht/HalfminerSystem/HalfminerBattle/README.md

       - When waiting too long for match will broadcast that a player is waiting (*configurable*)
       - Will start duel if a player duel requests a player that is waiting for a match
     - Dynamic arena selection system, only shows vacant arenas
-      - Randomly selects player to choose the map
+      - Randomly selects a player to choose the map
-        - Sends message to non selecting player if selecting player chose the *Random* option
+        - Sends a message to non selecting player if selecting player chose the *Random* option
     - Kills player if he logs out during battle and ensures that opponent gets the kill counted
     - Shows current arena status with */duel list*
     - Countdown before game start